cooperlyt/keycloak-phone-provider/README.md

 phone one key login

 With this provider you can **enforce authentication policies based on a verification token sent to users' mobile phones**.
-Currently, there are implementations of Twilio and TotalVoice and YunTongXun SMS sender services.
-That said, is nice to note that more services can be used with ease thankfully for the adopted modularity and in fact, nothing stop you from implementing a sender of TTS calls or WhatsApp messages.
+Currently, there are implementations of Twilio, TotalVoice, and YunTongXun SMS sender services.
+That said, more services can be added with ease due to the modularity.
+In fact, nothing would stop you from implementing a sender of TTS calls or WhatsApp messages.

 This is what you can do for now: